 Independent Agents (IAs) are trusted advisors in every sense of the word, so it’s no wonder customers turn to IAs for advice about how to protect their homes using technology.
-We at Safeco want agents to be prepared for that conversation by helping them explore smart home technology and make quality recommendations to customers.
+We at Liberty Mutual and Safeco want agents to be prepared for that conversation by helping them explore smart home technology and make quality recommendations to customers.

 IAs who want to recommend smart home products to their clients may want to consider joining an affiliate marketing program.
 Through an affiliate marketing program, IAs could receive a small referral fee when their clients purchase recommended products.